haxtheweb/edtechjoker/draft-outline.md

   - Use HAXcms as a backdrop (screenshots etc) so that your tutorial involves installing something real
   - Explain what docker is, why you think it's useful
   - Yes.
 I am very aware that I didn't cover this at all.
 Welcome to being the loss-leader on assignments when you've had a topic last semester. **#ThatsIST**

+--- THIS IS INCREDIBLY ROUGH DRAFT AND SUBJECT TO CHANGE ---

 ## Week 2 - HTML / CSS / JS fundamentals.
 Git, Github, Version control
 ## Tuesday